MarkDementev/MarkDementev/README.md

 <b>My projects:</b>

 [JMD Assets Data](https://github.com/MarkDementev/JMD_Assets_Data)
 - Spring Boot REST application – web-service for storing data of investing assets.
-The service is intended for private investors who do not have enough brokerage applications to control their own assets.
-This problem often arises for investors with average capital, the size of which is already larger than the market average, but less than for creating a family office.
+Designed for private investors who find brokerage apps insufficient.
+The problem often arises for investors with average capital, the size of which is greater than the market median, but less than for creating a family office.

 [WebWallet](https://github.com/MarkDementev/WebWallet)
 - Spring Boot REST application.
-Provides storage and modification of wallets amount data.
-It is stable to work with a multithreaded requests.
-The application and PostgreSQL database are using Docker Compose.
+Provides storage and modification of data on amounts in bank accounts.
+Works stably with multi-threaded requests.
+Docker Compose is used.

 [Tickutil](https://github.com/MarkDementev/Tickutil)
-- Utility calculates 2 type of values in JSON file with array of air tickets.
-You can add city codes to specify the calculation.
+- Console utility for parsing data and making calculations from JSON files with information on airline tickets.

 [Task Manager](https://github.com/MarkDementev/Task-Manager)
-- Task management system.
-It allows you to set tasks, assign performers and change their statuses.
-Registration and authentication are required to work with the system.
+- Task management system based on Spring Boot.
+Allows you to set tasks, assign performers, change their statuses.
+Supports authentication and authorization via Spring Security.

 [Page Analyzer](https://github.com/MarkDementev/Page-analyzer)
-- This site analyzes the pages indicated to it for SEO suitability.
+- A Javalin-based website that analyzes pages for SEO suitability.

 [Data Validator](https://github.com/MarkDementev/Data-validator)
-- Library for data validation.
-This project contains functionality for strings, numbers and maps validation.
-Map validation provides structure verification functionality.
+- A library for data validation based on the fluent interface.
+It has a wide application, since data validation is a necessary part of the logic of almost any project.

 [Diff Finder](https://github.com/MarkDementev/Diff-finder)
-- A program to find differences between data in two files.
-For input files, popular formats are supported - json and yaml.
-The output of differences is also possible in different versions - plain, stylish and json.
+- A command-line utility based on the picocli library to find differences between data in two files.
+For input files, popular formats are supported - JSON and YAML.
+The output of differences is also possible in different versions, including in JSON.

 [Mind Games](https://github.com/MarkDementev/Mind-games)
 - A set of five intellectual games controlled via console.
 Each game asks questions that need to be answered correctly.